 Immigration Compliance and Audit Requirements

-FCG Legal’s Migration Group is able to assist with the audit of personnel files and systems to ensure compliance with the strict regulatory regime.
+The Migration Act and Regulations are extremely prescriptive in nature and businesses need to ensure compliance with these regulations FCG’s Migration Division is able to assist with the audit of personnel files and systems to ensure compliance with the strict regulatory regime.